Ideas-on-Stage/ideasonstage.com/content/news/2022-08-30-your_idea_is_worthless_unless_you_can_communicate_it.en.md

 +++
 <!--StartFragment-->

 Right now there's someone in the world having a great idea; their own lightbulb moment which could change the world.
-It could be an idea with the potential to make them a billionaire.

 Many entrepreneurs, business owners and leaders assume that their ideas are the most important thing.
-They wrongly believe that their idea, whether that be a product, service, project or business, is all that matters.
+They believe that their idea, whether that be a product, service, project or business, is all that matters.

 They focus on creating and working on their concepts without giving sufficient thought to articulating them.